Tibesti (region): Age of Colonisation

-In 1869 Gustav Nachtigal was sent by German Chancellor Otto von Bismarck to contact the Sultan of Bornu, and was the first European to travel the Tibesti region from Zouar to Bardaï.
+In 1869, Gustav Nachtigal was sent by Prussian Chancellor Otto von Bismarck to contact the Sultan of Bornu, and was the first European to travel the Tibesti region from Zouar to Bardaï.
 Condemned by the traditional assembly of the Toubou to capital punishment for espionage, he appealed, but this was rejected.
 He was only released upon the intervention of Maï Arami Tetimi.
 Upon his return to Germany he published the book Sahara and the Sudan detailing his experiences.

 The capital, Bardaï, was invaded by the Ottoman Empire in 1908, and by 1911 they had 60 men and 6 cannons in the town.

 The area fell under French rule during the Scramble for Africa in the late 19th century.
 Prior to 1931 much of the region belonged to what is now Niger as part of the French West Africa colony.

 First Chadian Civil War

 Claustre Affair

 in 1974, during the First Chadian Civil War, rebels led by Toubou nationalist Hissène Habré captured French archaeologist Françoise Claustre, Marc Combe (also French), an assistant to Mrs. Claustre's husband, and Christoph Staewen, a German physician.
 Stray bullets killed Staewen's wife.
 The trio were captured near Bardaï in the desert of the Tibesti Region.
 Combe later escaped and Staewen was released after a ransom was paid by the German government.
 Combe would later write a book about his experiences, Otage au Tibesti.

 Rebels also established a radio station in Bardaï called "Voice of the Liberation of Chad", also known as Radio Free Bardaï.
 An opposition leader, Goukouni Oueddei, established a base in the Tibesti region in the early 1980s with Libyan military backing.
 In December, 1986, Habré attacked the Libyans in the Tibesti region around Bardaï.